Bedrock-OSS/bedrock-wiki/docs/commands/orbital-camera.md

 mention:
   - BedrockCommands
   - zheaEvyline
-description: This technique allows you to confine your camera rotations to an orbit around the player, an entity or position with the height and radius of the orbit being fully adjustable.
+description: This technique allows you to confine your camera rotations to an orbit around the player, an entity, or position, with the height and radius of the orbit being fully adjustable.
 ---

 ## Introduction

 [Sourced By Bedrock Commands Community Discord](https://discord.gg/SYstTYx5G5)

-This technique allows you to confine your camera rotations to an orbit around the player, an entity or position with the height and radius of the orbit being fully adjustable.
+This technique allows you to confine your camera rotations to an orbit around the player, an entity, or position, with the height and radius of the orbit being fully adjustable.

 ## Video Demonstration